diorrego/diego-orrego/README.md

 - Feel free to occupy it.
 - Any suggestion is welcome.

-## Development technologies and tools
+## :wrench: Development technologies and tools

 - [React](https://reactjs.org/) - A JavaScript library for building user interfaces.
 - [Vite](https://main.vitejs.dev/) - Build tool for modern web projects.